-Indians also used the Trace as they tracked buffalo into the woodlands.
+Just as the Kaintucks used the Trace, so did the Indians who tracked buffalo into the woodlands.
 The Indians’ heritage is evidenced by the second largest ceremonial mound in the United States, Emerald Mound.
 Emerald Mound was built in the 1300s by Mississippians, ancestors of the Natchez tribe.
 The 35-foot high mound supported temples and ceremonial structures.
 After walking around the 8 acres, the dogs and I rested for the night at the Natchez Walmart.

 Other Articles About Mississippi You May Like

 - Day 91 – Natchez Trace Parkway Through Mississippi

 - Day 92 – Natchez Trace Parkway Through Mississippi – Part 2